 - Can we update the views?

 What is a View in SQL Server?

 The views in SQL Server are nothing more than a compiled SQL query.
-We can also consider the Views in SQL Server as virtual tables.
-As a virtual table, the SQL Server Views do not store any data physically by default.
+We can also consider the Views as virtual tables.
+As a virtual table, the Views do not store any data physically by default.
 But if you want then you can change this default behavior that we will discuss in our Indexed Views in SQL Server article.
 So when we query a view it actually gets the data from the underlying database tables as shown in the below image.

 Simply we can say that the views in SQL Server act as an interface between the Table(s) and the user.